Skip to main content

 Add strategies

-Now we can add the trading strategies we’d like to run as part of our system.
+Add the trading strategies you plan to run as part of the system.

 note

-Firstly, initialize a strategy configuration, then use this to initialize a strategy which we can add to the engine:
+First, initialize a strategy configuration, then use it to initialize a strategy that you can add to the engine:

 # Configure your strategy